kaulabbasu/Snowflake-Lineage/README.md

      d. list_of_target_schemas -> the intended schemas under the target database (OPTIONAL) : comma-separated string representation of a list of schemas

-   Here are some of the correct commands one can use - EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1,SC1,SC2') #the code will check for SC1 and SC2 schemas under DB1 databse for lineage data
+   # Syntactically correct commands -

+   #the code will check for SC1 and SC2 schemas under DB1 databse for lineage data
+   EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1,SC1,SC2')

-   EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1,SC1') #the code will check for SC1 schema under DB1 databse for lineage data
+   #the code will check for SC1 schema under DB1 databse for lineage data
+   EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1,SC1')

-   EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1') #the code will check for ALL schemas under DB1 databse for lineage data
+   #the code will check for ALL schemas under DB1 databse for lineage data
+   EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1')

 3. Update the code at the Cell2 of the Python notebook-